jakob-bagterp/colorist-for-python/docs/user-guide/extended-colors/oklch.md

     </tbody>
 </table>

+Now, let's learn how to use OKLCH colors in your code with Colorist.

 !!! info "Disclaimer"
     Not all [terminals support](../../user-guide/compatibility/terminal-support.md) 24-bit colors in RGB, HSL, Hex, or OKLCH.
 If your terminal does support such advanced colors, read on.